whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 This is one universal spiritual truth behind the teachings of religions like Christianity, Islam, and Buddhism: everyone has sacred gifts to give, a divine purpose that only they can fulfill.
 And the divine voice inside you already knows that purpose, whether you consciously know it or not.

 There is good news: if you are like me, and you learned to hold back your love or not discover your own sacred gifts or deep purpose, there are ways to access that part of yourself so that you can give yourself fully, as did Tubman, King, and Christ.
-It's not complicated; it is simply a matter of releasing all distractions and temptations, and instead really listening to that inner divine voice inside you.
+It's not complicated; it is simply a matter of releasing all distractions and temptations, and instead really listening to that divine voice inside you.

 Some years ago, I felt stuck in life, so I decided to do a special fast alone in the woods.
 I had no water, no food, and no distractions -- no digital devices, no reading, nothing for 92 hours.